Brightspace/frau-publisher/README.md

 | devTag        | The development version of the app or library. |
 | version       | The released/production version of the app or library.
 Unlike devTag, this property must follow the guidelines in [Semantic Versioning](http://semver.org). |

+**Note**: Can also provide a `bucket` property in the creds object that is the name of an S3 bucket to upload to if you don't want to publish to the CDN.

 ### Get the app's location
 To get the final location of where the files are on the CDN: